September 18, 2017The Grand Hotel Townsville Artist in Residence

 Here at Umbrella, we try to cater to our membership as best we can.
 Something that has been coming up lately is the prospect of creative spaces for rent.
 With possible opportunities on the horizon and to inform us of your needs please provide us with your feedback in the form of a quick 2 minute survey.
 Take the Survey

 The Cairns Indigenous Art Fair is over for another year.
 Once again we were greeted warmly by the fair staff and other exhibitors as we began unloading and installing the work.
-Umbrella again took up the flame as the only arts organisation from Townsville present, and we look directly at the Townsville Cultural Centre board while saying this.
+Umbrella again took up the flame as the only arts organisation from Townsville present.
 It should be noted however that there were Townsville schools present with displays in the marketplace by their creative Indigenous students.
 Our exhibition walls were directly across from Gail Mabo, who we shared a lot of discussions, laughs, and even tears with.
 Gail’s work represented the land claim maps her father Eddie Koiki Mabo drew for the courts in the Mabo case for Native Title, and the star which was recently named to honour him.
-Umbrella showcased new works by Arone Meeks, Toby Cedar, Obery Sambo, and Tommy Pau which…
+Umbrella showcased new works by Arone Meeks, Toby Cedar, Obery Sambo, and Tommy Pau which were a preview to a body of work we hope to tour: “Legacy”….

 July 8, 2017Umbrella at CIAF